-The Institute provides state-of-the-art laboratory facilities, access to advanced genetic sequencing technologies, and bioinformatics software.
+The Institute provides state-of-the-art laboratory facilities, access to advanced machinery / technologies (high throughput sequencing, EM, mass spect), and bioinformatics software.
 The program offers digital learning materials, research databases, and specialized libraries.
 A new building is being placed next to the existing one, which will accommodate even better resources for education, research and clinical care.